 It is imperative to bring about new technologies that could work at the grass-roots level and help find a solution to the existing NPA crisis

 Opinions expressed by Entrepreneur contributors are their own.

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

 The issue of rising NPAs has put the Indian banking sector under an enormous amount of pressure.
-According to the Reserve Bank of India's Financial Stability Report of June 2018, the gross non performing assets ratio of the SCBs rose from 10.2 per cent in September 2017 to 11.6 per cent in March 2018.
+According to the Reserve Bank of India's Financial Stability Report in June 2018, the gross non-performing assets ratio of the SCBs rose from 10.2 per cent in September 2017 to 11.6 per cent in March 2018.
 This scenario is expected to worsen due to the PCA framework that could help mitigate financial stability risks by arresting the deterioration in the banking sector.

 Multiple factors have triggered the current NPA crisis.
 Companies that were debt-ridden were allowed to raise more debt from the system.
 Relaxed lending norms by banks to corporates without due diligence and increased selling of unsecured loans aggravated the crisis.
 Another reason is the lack of contingency planning and lack of existence of frameworks that could help mitigate project risks.

 Government and financial institutions have been making an effort to recover outstanding loans and put in place stricter norms and regulations that could help avoid the situation in the future.
 Some of the notable legislation include the IBC (Insolvency and Bankruptcy Code), the SARFAESI (Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest) Act, and the RDDBFI (Recovery of Debts due to Banks and Financial Institutions).
 Moreover, Debt Recovery Tribunals (DRT) were also set up to fast-track proceedings.